My favorite Free and Open Source Software image software turned 25 on Saturday! Happy 🎂 GIMP! (General Image Manipulation Program)

 0 Comments

 I noticed a lot of people using the app and decided to test it out today on my Windows computer and Android phone.
 Of course I did a search to check out what other tech sites had to say and found this article from Bleeping Computer.
 The app can still be installed and used safely on a Windows computer, but there are extra steps that you must take when installing the program.
 Bleeping Computer details them in the article.
 Unfortunately, Zoom Video Communications doesn't seem to mention any of this on their web site, or their Facebook page.
 I did a search for "unc path injection" and came up blank on their support page.
 In addition there's this from BleepingComputer: "BleepingComputer has contacted Zoom about this vulnerability but has not heard back at this time."
 So, yeah.
 There are better options out there for Windows users.
 I'll be experimenting today and let you know what I find.
-The Free and Open Source Software for today is Nomacs | Image Lounge!
+Happy Friday!

 From Krebs on Security: "Buying heavily discounted, popular software from second-hand sources online has always been something of an iffy security proposition.
 But purchasing steeply discounted licenses for cloud-based subscription products like recent versions of Microsoft Office can be an extremely risky transaction, mainly because you may not have full control over who has access to your data."
-Read the rest of the article at the Krebs website.
-Free Friday is here!
+Read the rest of the article at the Krebs website. |

 The Authors